 - Ask children what they think the illustrator will do to help tell the story.
 “Do you expect the illustrator to use lots of colors?
 Or will she use just one or two?”
 “Corina thinks the artist will draw other things besides the frog.”

 - Help children list their predictions, so they can revisit their ideas after they hear the story.
+Write predictions on chart paper, and after the story, read them aloud and circle predictions that were accurate.

 Read the book together to find out what happens